IN SEARCH OF THE INNES COLLECTION

-This article was originally published in the July 1993 edition of Soul Search, the journal of The Sole Society
+This article was published in the August 2011 edition of Soul Search, the journal of The Sole Society

 Many years ago, I corresponded with a Mrs Violet Innes of Clacton‑on‑Sea, Essex.
 Although she knew a great deal about the SOLEs of Kent and Sussex, she was unable to help me with my Bedfordshire ones and after an enjoyable, but brief exchange of letters, the correspondence lapsed.

 When Fred Sole and I got together in the Autumn of 1991 and decided to form the Society, the situation had changed.
 Now I was interested in all SOLEs wherever they were, so I tried to reactivate the correspondence as I felt sure she would have much to contribute regarding stems about which Fred and I knew very little, her knowledge neatly complementing ours.
 I received no reply.
 A little while later Fred invited her to our inaugural meeting and then sent a reminder.
 When neither of us received any response to any of our letters, we feared the worst.
 After our inaugural meeting I resolved to try and locate her or, if she was no longer living, her collection.

 The day before I started my quest, I happened to be in London at the annual luncheon of the Institute of Heraldic and Genealogical Studies.
 I found myself sitting opposite Elizabeth MacDougall who is in charge of sorting and listing newly deposited collections at the Society of Genealogists.
 I told her about the formation of the SOLE Society and said that the next day I was going to try to track down an elderly lady who had a SOLE collection.
 Then the conversation passed to other matters.
 I stayed overnight in London and the following morning drove to Mrs Innes' address at Clacton.
 The resident of the house had bought it from distant relatives of Mrs Innes after her death.
 He was able to give me the address of the Estate Agent for the sale.